CGastrell/neat-geocoder/README.md

 Geocoding region is defaulted to Argentina (AR), buy you can tweak it to your needs.

+The overall _responsiveness_ could be improved, it doesn't play well under 900px wide.
 ------------------

 Any instruction on the original readme is applicable here: